dewey/ScreenUpload/README.md

 # ScreenUpload

 A simple tool to automatically move, rename and upload screenshots from a specific location to a remote server via scp.
-Once successfully uploaded the image URL is copied to the clipboard.
+Once successfully uploaded the image URL is copied to the clipboard and the metadata stored in a local database.

+# Features
+- Automatically uploads screenshots to a remote server with scp
+- Moves screenshots from the default screenshot location (Mac: ~/Desktop) to a predefined archive directory
+- Copies URL to clipboard
+- (Optional) Keeps a database file with metadata (filename, URL, timestamp)
+- (Optional) Logs uploaded screenshots to console to make accessing the history easier.

 # Installation

 Make sure you have Node.JS and NPM installed.